saulpierotti/markdown_notebook/BDP1.md

 	* They include control information like destination, source, checksums
 	* The actual data transmitted is the payload
 	* Increasing the payload increases speed at the cost of accuracy
-* MTU (maximum transmission unit) is the size of the largest data unit that can be transmitted in a single network layer transaction
+* MTU (maximum transmission unit) is the size of the largest protocol data unit (PDU) that can be transmitted in a single network layer transaction
+	* Larger MTU reduces overhead but can increase delay
 * The MAC (media access control) address is a unique ID assigned to a NIC (network interface controller)
-	* It is at layer OSI 2
+	* It is at OSI 2
 * The IP (internet protocol) address is a numerical label assigned to the machine
 	* It is at layer OSI 3
 	* IPv4 is a 32 bit number